microsoft/datashaper/javascript/workflow/docs/report/workflow.api.md

     // (undocumented)
     static validate(workflowJson: WorkflowSchema): Promise<boolean>;
 }

+// Warning: (ae-forgotten-export) The symbol "WorkflowNode" needs to be exported by the entry point index.d.ts
+// Warning: (ae-missing-release-tag) "workflow" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export function workflow(id: string): WorkflowNode;

 // Warning: (ae-missing-release-tag) "WorkflowProfile" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //